- Website Planning

 Take your time

 Rushing this helps no one.
-You should be reading through each proposal a few times and making detailed notes on questions to ask each agency, before you even present the proposals internally.
+You should be reading through each proposal a few times and making detailed notes on questions to ask each agency, before you even present the web design proposals internally.
 You might even choose to have the agencies revise their proposals ahead of an internal pitch – three excellent proposals will only make your process look stronger internally.

 Ethos and culture